leonascimento/react-tween/README.md

 react-tween
 ===
+Tween animation for React components

 Usage
 ---

-Example: Animate opacity from the previous value to a new value.
+Example: Animate opacity.
+The specified value is a destination value.
+The opacity is animated from its current value to the destination value.

 ```javascript
 import { Tween } from 'react-tween';